PlanetLab Visualizer

 9. Ability to develop your own experiment logic using Java

 To run experiments you'll need Java programming experience and some time to learn the architecture of the PlanetLabVisualizer and the PlanetLabClient.
-The Client is the piece of (Java) program that runs on each node taking part in the experiment.
+The Client is the piece of (Java) software that runs on each node taking part in the experiment.

 is located in the deployDir/PlanetLabClient.